OpenMPCC/documentation/src/Tutorials/HelloWorld.md

 def _():
     ...
 ```
-Here the condition of the brach is written in the annotation.
-Hence this conditional piece of code is executed if ```x``` is greater than 0.
+Here the condition of the branch is written in the annotation.
+Hence, this conditional piece of code is executed if ```x``` is greater than 0.
-Likewise the if-else-statement looks as follows
+Likewise, the if-else-statement looks as follows
 ```
 @if_e(x > 0)
 def _():